 I have a background in social sciences having studied Social Anthropology and Development Studies in University.
 Before I joined BRAC in December 2016, I spent 5 years working in Bangladesh and India in the design, delivery and assessment of development projects.
 My work is South Asia focused on economic, social and political empowerment of ultra-poor people and other vulnerable groups, such as, migrant labourers, street children and displaced groups.
 During my time in Bangladesh, I saw first-hand the scale, impact and innovation of BRACs work.
 I joined BRAC because I saw it as an opportunity to work with an organisation that is bringing sustainable improvements to the lives of millions of vulnerable people in Bangladesh and across the world.

-I am a Programme Support Officer with BRAC UK and I focus primarily on finding new business opportunities.
+I am a Programmes Lead for Asia (Afghanistan, Pakistan and Nepal) and I focus primarily on finding new business opportunities.
 This involves looking for funding possibilities from those donors with whom BRAC already works, whilst also exploring and researching new prospects from bi-lateral donors, foundations and trusts.
 I then make sure that my colleagues are alerted to the opportunities as they appear.
 Alongside this, I assist the other members of the programmes team with proposal research.

 Zoya Shabir Siddiqui